Easy Home Remedies for Wart Removal

 Table of Contents

-A kind of virus, called the Human Papilloma Virus (HPV) causes warts.
-These viruses reside in the upper layers of the skin, but may even be found in the deeper layers.
+A kind of virus called the Human Papilloma Virus (HPV)[1] causes warts.
+These viruses reside in the upper layers of the skin but may even be found in the deeper layers.
 There are many types of HPV, but only a few can cause warts.
 When the defence mechanism or immunity of our skin cells is lowered, this virus is able to enter the skin cells to cause warts.
-They are commonly seen in people who have low immunity (may be due to certain diseases or medication) and in those who handle meat.
-It is rarely seen in infants, but is common in school-going children around the age of 12-16 years.2
+They are commonly seen in people who have low immunity (possibly due to certain diseases or medication) and in those who handle meat.
+It is rarely seen in infants but is common in school-going children around the age of 12-16 years[1].

 Warts may be caused:

 As there are different types of warts, they have different appearances and textures.
-Generally, warts appear as a combination of one or more of these following features:
+Generally, warts appear as a combination of one or more of the following features:

-Apple cider vinegar is found to be useful to remove warts.
+Apple cider vinegar has been found to be useful in removing warts.
 It should always be diluted before use, as it is extremely acidic in nature.
 You can use it by mixing some water and apple cider vinegar.
 This mixture can be applied to the wart using a cotton ball and covering the area with a bandage for a few hours, allowing it to soften the wart.

 Aloe vera leaf can be used by cutting it open and scooping out the gel from it.
 You can then apply the gel to the wart.
 Some people have found this home remedy to be quite useful.
 Aloe vera is good for the skin and is used to treat a variety of skin ailments, from burns to cuts and bruises.
 Therefore, it is also used in the treatment of warts.

-Banana peel is being used by people for the removal of warts since many years.
+Banana peels have been used by people for the removal of warts for many years.
 You can use it by taking a piece of the banana peel, taping it over the wart and leaving it overnight while you sleep.
 Make sure that the inner side of the peel touches the skin.
-Using it daily might be helpful, though there is no real scientific evidence, there’s no harm in trying it as well!
+Using it daily might be helpful.
+Though there is no real scientific evidence, there’s no harm in trying it as well!

-Bee propolis, a sticky substance produced by bees, contains natural products like beeswax, plant extracts, etc. This may be really effective in removal of warts.
-It is usually available in the market and can be applied over the wart followed by bandaging it.
+Bee propolis, a sticky substance produced by bees, contains natural products like beeswax, plant extracts, etc. This is effective in the removal of warts.
+It is usually available in the market and can be applied over the wart, followed by bandaging it.

-Garlic is being used since ages to treat various skin related conditions.
+Garlic[3] has been used for ages to treat various skin-related conditions.
 Therefore, its application in the treatment of warts is no surprise.
 We can use it by mixing a crushed garlic clove with water, applying it and bandaging it.
-Another way of using it is directly rubbing garlic over the wart.
+Another way of using it is to directly rub garlic over the wart.

 You can contact your medical health provider and seek their recommendation if you notice any of the following:

-No there are no reports of warts effecting the kidney.
-The virus causing warts, Human Papilloma Virus (HPV), mainly infects the skin.2
+No, there are no reports of warts affecting the kidney.
+The virus causing warts, Human Papilloma Virus (HPV), mainly infects the skin.

-Warts are generally benign (non- cancerous), but rarely it can be cancerous too.2
+Warts are generally benign (non-cancerous), but rarely, they can be cancerous too.

 Yes, warts can be formed in genitals and the rectum as well.
-If you notice the formation of warts in these regions, kindly consult your doctor.1
+If you notice the formation of warts in these regions, kindly consult your doctor[4].

-Warts are usually painless, however they can cause pain in some cases, especially when they occur on the lower surface of feet, causing pain while walking.1,2
+Warts are usually painless, however, they can cause pain in some cases, especially when they occur on the lower surface of the feet, causing pain while walking.

 There are no reports stating that warts are poisonous.
-Warts are caused by Human Papilloma virus (HPV) which is a virus.
-1
+Warts are caused by the Human Papilloma virus (HPV), which is a virus[1].

-Yes, warts are infectious and can spread from one person to another and even from sharing personal items of infected people.1
+Yes, warts are infectious and can spread from one person to another and even from sharing personal items of infected people.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.